-Are you looking for a lawyer to represent you in front of the Bacchus Marsh Magistrates’ Court?
+Are you looking for a lawyer or Solicitor to represent you at the Bacchus Marsh Magistrates’ Court?

 Built in 1858, the Bacchus Marsh Magistrates’ Court, also known as the Bacchus Marsh Court House, once played an important role in the town’s public affairs and is now considered a heritage building in Victoria.
 The Bacchus Marsh Court House is surrounded by other buildings built in the same era that are now also heritage-listed such as the famous Bacchus Marsh Police Lock-Up, which used to sit behind the police station and is now displayed at the Blacksmith’s Cottage and Forge, the Police Stables and the National Bank, making this town a popular destination for history buffs in the Melbourne area.
 Nowadays, individuals visiting the Bacchus Marsh Court House can stop for a meal and a refreshment at the Courthouse Hotel across the street.

 The Bacchus Marsh Magistrates’ Court is located at 123 Main Street, Bacchus Marsh, Moorabool Shire, Victoria 3440.
 The court’s phone number is (03) 5367 2953 and their email address is email@example.com.
 It is open Thursday and Friday from 9:00am to 4:00pm.
 Bacchus Marsh Magistrates’ Court’s daily hearing list can be found on the Magistrates’ Court of Victoria website by clicking on the Grampians region.